LNER Peppercorn Class A2: Construction

+Performance

 The class's 50 sq ft grate, a remnant of the P2 lineage (from both Thompson and Peppercorn) boilers, meant the A2's were capable of high power and endurance; however, with the exception of the Aberdeen road, there was little need for this large grate firebox in the postwar era, and as a result, on comparable duties the A2's were heavier on fuel than the Gresley machines which pre-dated them, but for outright power and haulage capability, they were the logical successor to the P2 class, and finally provided the answer the Edinburgh-Aberdeen route required.
 As a result, they were amongst the last multi-cylindered express steam locomotive classes to remain in service in the UK.

 Stock list

-Only No. 525 was technically built during LNER ownership, but 526-31 received LNER 1946 numbers.
-From 60532 onwards, the A2s received BR numbers from new, BR numbers being the LNER 1946 numbers with the addition of 60000.
+Only No. 525 was built during LNER ownership, but 526-31 received LNER 1946 numbers.
+From 60532 onwards, the A2s received BR numbers from new, BR numbers being the LNER 1946 numbers with the addition of 60,000.
 With the exception of No. 525, named after the last Chief Mechanical Engineer of the LNER, they were named after racehorses.

 Service

 Initially, the A2s were based at depots the length of the East Coast Main Line, ranging from New England (Peterborough) in the south to Edinburgh's Haymarket.
+It is said that Edinburgh Haymarket and Aberdeen Ferryhill shed welcomed the engines in stark comparison to the Thompson A2/2 and A1/1.
 In 1949, five were put to work on the Edinburgh-Dundee-Aberdeen route and proved the ideal engines for its stiff gradients and sharp curvature.
 The A2s also worked to Perth, Glasgow, Carlisle, Newcastle upon Tyne and occasionally more southerly outposts.
 In 1963, Nos.
 60525, 60530, and 60535 crossed the LNER-LMS divide and were allocated to a Glasgow depot, Polmadie.
 They replaced ex-LMS Coronation Class over the ex-Caledonian Railway route to Carlisle.